vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 for transmission.
-So, if the browser didn't have [workarounds for this brokenness too](https://dxr.mozilla.org/mozilla-esr38/source/uriloader/exthandler/nsExternalHelperAppService.cpp#572)), it would decompress the response content and save the uncompressed file as `launch-codes.tar` (or worse `launch-codes.tar.gz`).
+So, if the browser didn't have [workarounds for this brokenness too](https://dxr.mozilla.org/mozilla-esr38/source/uriloader/exthandler/nsExternalHelperAppService.cpp#572)), it would decompress the response content and save the file as `launch-codes.tar` (or worse `launch-codes.tar.gz`) with uncompressed content.
 What we actually wanted was to send a gzipped file with no additional content encoding.
 We can achieve that by adding some further configuration to `.tar.gz` files:

 {% highlight apache %}
 Options +MultiViews
 RemoveType .gz
 AddEncoding gzip .gz
+MultiviewsMatch Handlers
+AddHandler default-handler .orig
 <FilesMatch ".+\.tar\.gz$">
     RemoveEncoding .gz
     AddType application/gzip .gz